spyre-project/spyre/HACKING.md

 All scanning functionality is implemented within modules.
-Currently, three interface types are defined: `SystemScanner`, `FileScanner`, `ProcScanner`.
+Currently, three interface types are defined: `SystemScanner`, `FileScanner`, `ProcScanner`, `EvtxScanner`.
 Including and initialization of those modules happens through `import` statements in `module_config/*.go`.

 `SystemScanner`s are run on program start and should consist of checks